JuliaReach/JuliaCon-2021-Minisymposium-Set-Propagation/README.md

     - **Jorge Perez Zerpa** ([@jorgepz](http://github.com/jorgepz)), UdelaR
     - Project link (TO BE ADDED)

+    - The Finite Element Method (FEM) is the gold standard for the numerical simulation in transient solid mechanics problems.
+Several time integration algorithms have been developed in recent decades, however it is still a challenging problem to completely describe the family of dynamically feasible behaviors under given sets of initial states.
+In this talk we present a different, set-based approach motivated by recent advances in the field of Reachability Analysis (RA): by propagating the sets given in the problem formulation, we obtain flowpipes, unions of sets enclosing the infinitely many solutions of the problems.
+We show that the full potential of RA in solid mechanics problems is yet to be explored.

 ### Dionysos.jl: Optimal Control of Cyber-Physical Systems (20min + 2min Q)

 - Dionysos.jl: Optimal Control of Cyber-Physical Systems